How that Pepsi Kendall Jenner ad taught brands to respond in this moment

 — Nordstrom (@Nordstrom) May 31, 2020

-That last one is further notable, since Nordstrom has been the subject of high-profile looting recently during adjacent protests.
+That last of these is extra notable, since Nordstrom has been the subject of high-profile looting recently during adjacent protests.

 In addition to putting out statements on Twitter, where Twitter’s own account has added #BlackLivesMatter to its bio, some brands have found further ways to offer solidarity with the cause.
-YouTube pledged $1M to addressing social injustice.
+YouTube pledged $1M to address social injustice.
 Nike released a “Don’t Do It” ad on Instagram, inverting its ubiquitous catchphrase into a message about racism.
 The gay dating app Grindr backed up its supportive tweet with a pledge to eliminate its ethnic filter options, which were questionable in the first place.
 And Viacom aired an ad that is 8:46 in duration, the amount of time Officer Chauvin kept his knee on George Floyd’s neck before he died.

 These aren’t merely naked attempts to piggyback on the energy and enthusiasm of the Black Lives Matter movement.
 They are statements of values and purpose, lines in the sand, and invitations for the All Lives Matter crowd to boycott.
 It’s a calculated risk to take a stand during singularly volatile times, but it’s not without precedent.